 This is the notification of your rights under the Individuals with Disabilities Education Act (IDEA) regarding Medicaid billing.
 IDEA allows certain services provided under an IEP to be covered by Medicaid.
 The Wisconsin Medicaid school-based services benefit is a way for school districts to receive additional federal revenue.
 These services include attendant care services, nursing services, physical therapy, occupational therapy, speech and language services, specialized medical transportation, psychological services, counseling, social work services, and developmental testing and assessment.

 In order for a school district to request these funds, you, as the parent, must be notified of your rights under IDEA regarding this process.
-After notification and before a school district may seek recovery of costs, you must sign a consent form that gives the school district permission to bill Medicaid and share student information.
+After notification and before a school district may seek recovery of costs, you must sign a one-time consent form that gives the school district permission to bill Medicaid and share student information.
 This notice is not consent for the school district to bill Medicaid, which is a separate form signed after you have received this notification.

 Programs for English Learners

 The district English Learner teachers provides the following information to parents/guardians of children with limited English proficiencies.

 - the reasons for identifying the child as limited English proficient and for placing the child in the program